ros2/ros2_documentation/Windows-Development-Setup.md

 Note, we're using `--merge-install` here to avoid a `PATH` variable that is too long at the end of the build.
 If you're adapting these instructions to build a smaller workspace then you might be able to use the default behavior which is isolated install, i.e. where each package is installed to a different folder.

 Note, if you are doing a debug build use `python_d path\to\colcon_executable` `colcon`.
-See: https://github.com/ros2/ros2/wiki/Windows-Development-Setup#extra-stuff-for-debug-mode for more info on running Python code in debug builds on Windows.
+See [this page](Windows-Development-Setup.md#extra-stuff-for-debug-mode) for more info on running Python code in debug builds on Windows.

 ### Testing and Running